bicyclespokesperson/meneldor_chess_engine/README.md

 ## Building

 Meneldor engine uses CMake (version 3.16+).
 CMake can be used directly, or a `create_build.sh` script is provided for convenience.
-The engine is developed with clang 13, though theoretically any C++20 complient compiler can be used.
+The engine is developed with clang 13, though theoretically any C++20 compliant compiler can be used.
 The path to the compiler can be set in the `create_build.sh` script.

 ```